Move back one step Move forward one step Show themes of website

 Strang, Barbara 1970.
 A history of English.
 London: Methuen.

 Taavitsainen, Irma and Päivi Pahta (eds) 2004.
 Medical and Scientific Writing in Late Medieval English.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Taavitsainen, Irma, Terrtu Nevalainen, Päivi Pahta and Matti Rissanen (eds) 2000.
 Placing Middle English in context.
 Berlin: Mouton de Gruyter.